raoulb/luafun/doc/under_the_hood.rst

 Pure functional iterators
 `````````````````````````

-Iterators can be either pure functional or have some side effects and return
+Iterators can be either purely functional or have some side effects and return
 different values for the same initial conditions [#pure_function]_.
 An **iterator is
-pure functional** if it meets the following criteria:
+purely functional** if it meets the following criteria:

 - ``gen`` function always returns the same values for the same ``param`` and
   ``state`` values (idempotence property)